 - The Remuneration and Nominations Committee ensures that the company has a remuneration strategy that attracts and retains the necessary skills.
 It is also responsible in conjunction with the Chairman for ensuring that the Board is correctly structured in terms of good corporate governance.

-As of November 2017, the structure and membership of Board Committees was as follows:
+As of December 2021, the structure and membership of Board Committees was as follows:

 Ketan Patel (Chairman)